-Maria-Theresa of Spain, was really u-g-l-y (this from my guide Sabrina); for another, he lost all his hair by the age of 20 and took to wearing a wig.
+Maria-Theresa of Spain was really u-g-l-y (according to my guide, Sabrina); for another, he lost all his hair by the age of 20 and took to wearing a wif.
 Smart courtiers followed suit (wearing a wig, not going bald) and lo, a new courtly fashion was born.

 Scenic has a one-off cruise next June to mark the 75th anniversary of D-Day that includes two days in Honfleur for the parades and commemorations.
-If you can’t get away then, check out its 11 day itinerary on the Seine, and, new for 2019, eight day sailings for those tight on time.
+If you can’t get away then, check out its 11-day itinerary on the Seine and, new for 2019, 8-day sailings for those tight on time.

 Discovering the Danube

-Emerald Waterways has a guided hike to the castle, now a ruin, on an eight day Classic Danube cruise between Nuremberg and Vienna that’s new for 2019.
+Emerald Cruises has a guided hike to the castle, now a ruin, on an 8-day classic Danube cruise between Nuremberg and Vienna that’s new for 2019.
 It’s a great itinerary that visits Regensburg, a delightful city with tall towers that merchants built to show off their wealth (mine is bigger than yours syndrome) and narrow medieval streets that once doubled as sewers.